Skip to content

 and then tc create -s <sandbox> -e <env> builds this function using the given command and creates it in the given sandbox and env.

-The above is a pretty trivial example and it gets complicated as we start adding more dependencies.
 If the dependencies are reasonably small (< 50MB), we can inline those in the code’s artifact (lambda.zip).

 name: python-inline-example